amrbadreldin/OpenSoftware/README.md

 # OpenSoftware
-A list of useful open source/libre/good software, please contribute if you can !
+A list of useful open-source/libre/good software, please contribute if you can !

 **File Archiving Utilities**: